levoai/docs/docs/install-code-analysis-tools.md

 sidebar_position: 6
 ---

-# Install Code Analysis Sensors
+# Install Code Analysis Tools

 ## Prerequisites
 - Docker is installed on your machine.